igor-baiborodine/campsite-booking-go/docs/README.md

 - When using the `buf generate` command, `buf` fetches the dependencies and uses them to generate the necessary files.
 These dependencies are not stored on your local file system in a directly accessible way.
 Instead, `buf` manages these dependencies in a non-visible, internal cache.
-  Therefore, execute the following command to load and save the `protovalide` dependency:
+  Therefore, execute the following command to load and save the `protovalidate` dependency:
 ```bash
 $ buf export buf.build/bufbuild/protovalidate --output ./campgroundspb/v1/
 ```

 #### GetCampsites

-Execute the following command to perform a basic load testing of the GetCampsites endpoint:
+Execute the following command to perform a basic load testing of the `GetCampsites` endpoint:
 ```bash
 $ ghz --insecure --proto ./campgroundspb/v1/api.proto \
   --import-paths ./campgroundspb/buf/validate/validate.proto \